Sarchí (canton)

 Sarchí is a canton in the Alajuela province of Costa Rica.
 The head city is in Sarchí Norte district.

 Toponymy

 The Sarchí word means Open Field in the Huetar language of the Huetar people that once inhabited the area.

 On 7 August 2019, by Law 9658, the canton changed its previous name from Valverde Vega to Sarchí.

 History

 Sarchí was created on 26 October 1949 by decree 766.
-It was originally named Valverde Vega in honor of Dr. Carlos Luis Valverde Vega, a medic and founder of the Unión Médica Nacional (National Medical Union) after more than forty years of struggle.
+It was originally named Valverde Vega in honor of Dr. Carlos Luis Valverde Vega (1903-1948), a native of San Ramón, physician and founder of the Unión Médica Nacional (National Medical Union) after more than forty years of struggle.
 The members of the board that worked to create it were Samuel Alfaro Alpízar, Efraím Zamora Castro, Daube Alfaro Castro, Pedro Alfaro Zamora, Hebly Inkseter Soto, Otoniel Alfaro Alfaro, Elécer Pérez Conejo, who are known today as its founders.
 The canton was inaugurated on 1 January 1950.